aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

         - CloudFormation script: "lz-iam-idc-permissionsets.json"
         - StackName: "lz-iam-idc-permissionsets"
     - (Optional) Configure your organization's Identity Provider (e.g. Microsoft EntraID, OKTA) to set MFA is required for all sign-in requests.
-    - Assign the IDC users with the required SLZProductionSupportAccess to all the AWS accounts.
-This user will be use to continue configure remaining of Secured Landing Zone setup in member accounts.
+    - Assign the IDC users with the required "SLZProductionSupportAccess" permission set to all the AWS accounts.
+This user will be used to configure the remaining steps in the member accounts.

 | Permission Set Role | IAM Permissions | Description |
 | ------------ | ------------ | ------------ |